ORNL-Fusion/tokdesigner-doc/docs/step2.rst

 Scan and build a database
 =========================

-This section  illustrates how to 1) prepare a scan, 2) submit a job with dakota or massive serial, 3) collect output files, and 4) build a database
+This section  illustrates how to 1) prepare a scan, 2) submit a job with dakota or massive serial, 3) collect output files, and 4) build a database.
 We will use a 2D scan example - aspect ratio and heating power.

 Template